 What makes it worse is when I have faulty equipment, like a stinky sponge.

-And the men in the family ten to leave the sponge in a sink full of water, which makes it start smelling faster.
+And the men in the family tend to drop the sponge hither and yon, particularly when yon is a sink full of water, which makes the sponge start smelling faster.

 We don’t have a dishwasher so kitchen scrubbers get a lot of use in our house.

-When I saw the green silicone model shown in the photo at my favorite store for cooks I got excited.
+When I saw the green silicone sponge shown in the photo at my favorite kitchen supply store I got excited.